-Just like cats and dogs, rabbits have nails on their feet.
+Just like cats and dogs, Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. have nails on their feet.
 And as in other residents, this consistently growing material needs to be maintained for their health.
-A rabbit in a sanctuary environment is unlikely to naturally wear down their nails, so you should plan to assess their nail length and trim as needed when you conduct a rabbit health examination.
+A Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. in a sanctuary environment is unlikely to naturally wear down their nails, so you should plan to assess their nail length and trim as needed when you conduct a rabbit health examination.
 Rabbits with very overgrown nails pose a risk in terms of having sharper nails that could cause injury to themselves or others, and can also cause injury and infection should an overgrown nail get caught on something in the course of a day and break off.

 Signs You Should Step In

 You should schedule a trimming before a rabbit’s toenails grow to the length where they begin to grow far past their toe tips, become dangerously sharp, begin to curl (which can be more of a common occurrence in Rex rabbits), or become ingrown (sometimes in circumstances where they don’t have enough hard surfaces to scratch against, sometimes by virtue of their genetics).